pub type ParquetRecordBatchStreamBuilder<T> = ArrowReaderBuilder<AsyncReader<T>>;Expand description

 pub async fn new_with_options( input: T, options: ArrowReaderOptions, ) -> Result<Self>

-Create a new ParquetRecordBatchStreamBuilder
+Create a new ParquetRecordBatchStreamBuilder with the provided async source

-and ArrowReaderOptions
+and ArrowReaderOptions.

 Sourcepub fn new_with_metadata(input: T, metadata: ArrowReaderMetadata) -> Self